wwwjk366/think.data.science/content/authors/admin/_index.md

 "You can have data without information, but you cannot have information without data."

-I'm an accomplished data scientist and thought leader with 10+ years of experience of research and bring to market advance analytics and machine learning solutions.
+I'm an accomplished data scientist and thought leader with 12+ years of experience in research and bring to market machine learning and AI products.
 As a person with insatiable intellectual curiosity, I am passionate about finding actionable insights hidden in vast amounts of raw data.
 I like data.
 Manipulating it, making it (simulation),  modeling it, visualizing it and yes, even cleaning it.
-I have been extremely lucky to work in many different realms --- I have built gambling market trading algorithms and live spots models for online sportsbook.
+I have been extremely lucky to work in many different realms --- I have built dynamic pricing algorithms for the largest online parking marketplace Patent pending).
+I have built gambling market trading algorithms and live sports models for an online sportsbook.
 I have built DSaaS tools housing customer analytics and recommendation engine for enterprise customers.
 I have built quantitative portfolio construction algorithms for PE firm.
-Now I am working with a team of excellent engineers to help people park their cars using cellphone app.
+Now I'm leading and building a world-class data science team at Mistplay, the #1 loyalty platform for mobile gamers.